Sydius/websocket-relay/README.md

 ### Reverse Relay IP Filtering

-For enhanced security, you can restrict which reverse relay IP addresses are allowed to connect to the WebSocket relay server.
-This is useful when you want to ensure only specific reverse relays can establish connections.
+For enhanced security, you can restrict which reverse proxy IP addresses are allowed to connect to the WebSocket relay server.
+This is useful when you want to ensure only specific reverse proxy can establish connections.

 Configure the `allowed_proxy_ips` option in your `config.toml`: